-Because audio drivers and their companion apps are chosen by the manufacturers of computers, end users can get confused about why the software is on their computer in the first place, assuming the worst—that it is bloatware—or even more annoying, malware.
+Because audio drivers and their companion apps are chosen by the manufacturers of computers, end users can get confused about why the software is on their computer in the first place, assuming the worst — that it is bloatware — or even more problematic, malware.

 As a result, before building a relationship with the Nahimic audience, the longstanding perception of bloatware needed triaging and some basic questions needed to be answered.
 “What is this thing?” and “What is it doing?”
-Add to that, Nahimic product marketing had been left unattended for a few years, so updated positioning was also necessary.
+To add to that, Nahimic product marketing had been left unattended for a few years, so updating positioning was also necessary.

 We found the negative feedback was based on a lack of understanding of what Nahimic was or frustration at not finding support resources.
 Competitor analysis showed others were not doing a better job at offering help, and there was plenty of space for Nahimic to lead in providing accessible how-tos.